 PLEASE NOTE: we are always looking for donations of equipment so that more people can participate and to update what we have which is continually in use.
 If you have any to donate contact us

 There is a lot of musical talent on the streets of Freetown where nearly 70% of youth are unemployed.
 Also in the provinces and in the prison where over 1000 inmates occupy a building meant for 300.
 We work with the most marginalised youth and gangs to record their music free, because music gives a voice, it gives a sense of achievement, something to show the family and community who see you as useless, it gives purpose and saves lives and for those who are very talented, a recording enables them to promote themselves and move forward.
 So far we have recorded over 2,000 tracks and 15 albums.

 We now have four studios thanks to the continued, generous support of The Joe Strummer Foundation .
 The main studio, a small studio where people can learn production software, a prison studio and the mobile studio which goes out in to the provinces where there is nothing but frustrated talent desperate to record.

 We receive endless reports from artists of how having a recording of their work has changed their life.
 Black Street Family is a large, and once feared, street gang comprising many musicians.
-We recorded an album for them which was launched on 12.12.12 and now they say people are no longer afraid of them but will come and sit with them and even respect their talent.
+We have recorded three albums for them and now they say people come and sit with them and even respect their talent.
 This has had the knock on effect of turning Black Street members away from violence and crime.
 “We have a different reputation now and we have to live up to that.”